 From Phnom Penh, a direct flight to the capital city of Vientiane is your best bet.
 Averaging around 60USD per person, you’ll get to the city in about 1h20 minutes.
 Famous for its biking, swimming, trekking, and spa days, Vientiane will be a city you fall in love with.

 Next stop: Vang Vieng for tubing and socializing!
 From the capital city of Vientiane, you’ll find a comfortable bus ride for as little as 14USD per person.

 The last stop on this Banana Cake Trail is Vietnam.
 Get ready for a sensory-overload; one second you will be gazing over a surreal seascape of limestone islands and the next you’ll be spending a whole 10 minutes just to cross the street through a tsunami of motorbikes in Hanoi.

 First stop, flying from Luang Prabang to Ho Chi Minh City will cost you around 50USD per person but will save you loads of time.
 In the city, you’ll be able to test everything and anything.
 From the finest of hotels to the cheapest of guesthouses, the classiest of restaurants to the tastiest of street stalls, the choicest of boutiques to the scrum of the markets, Ho Chi Minh City is a city of energy and discovery.

 Going from Ho Chi Minh City to Hanoi will set you back 35USD per person and take about 3h00 of flight time.
-Once you arrive, you’ll find well-preserved colonial buildings, ancient pagodas, and unique museums within the city centre.
-A wonderful place to explore on foot, this French-colonial city is also known for its delectable cuisine, vibrant nightlife, silks and handicrafts, as well as a multi-cultural community that’s made up of Chinese, French and Russian influences.
+Once you arrive, you’ll find well-preserved colonial buildings, ancient pagodas, and unique museums within the city center.
+A wonderful place to explore on foot, this French-colonial city is also known for its delectable cuisine, vibrant nightlife, silks, and handicrafts, as well as a multi-cultural community that’s made up of Chinese, French and Russian influences.